A precedent-setting case

 At the end of May 2022, the time had finally come!
 Judges of the Higher Regional Court (OLG) of Hamm, legal counsel and court-appointed experts traveled to Peru to investigate whether the house of the plaintiff and his family is actually threatened by a possible flood wave from the glacier lake Palcacocha, located 4,500 m above the city.

-The experts will prepare a written report and submit it to the court and the parties.
-After that, the litigants will have time to respond to it.
-It is possible that the expert opinion will subsequently also be discussed in an oral hearing.
+The experts will prepare a written report and submit it to the court and the parties this summer.
+After that, the litigants will have six weeks time to respond to it.
+Then, later this year the Court will set a date for an oral hearing to discuss the report.

 I hope that the judges and also the representatives of RWE have realised through their visit the ever-increasing risk we are exposed to here.
 The question for us is not whether a flood wave is imminent, but when and how badly it will hit us.
 I look forward to hearing the experts' assessment.", says Saúl Luciano Lliuya.